docknetwork/crypto-wasm/README.md

 ## Dependencies

-This library uses the [bbs](https://crates.io/crates/bbs) rust crate for the implementation of BBS+ signatures and BLS12-381 which is then wrapped and exposed in javascript/typescript using [Web Assembly](https://webassembly.org/).
+This library uses the creates defined in [Dock's crypto library](https://github.com/docknetwork/crypto) which is then wrapped and exposed in javascript/typescript using [Web Assembly](https://webassembly.org/).

 ## Security Policy